eventalapp/evental/README.md

 - attach people -> create attendee -> create role dialog is under
 - railway redis migration
 - make events truly private
-- user not caching when unauthed (bc rc doesn't cache errors)
+- user not caching when unauthenticated (bc rc doesn't cache errors)
 - sort labels in dropdowns
 - Create event full form/multistep form (with skip functionality)
+- role member's can edit sessions?
+- google maps embed for addresses
+- search by name debounce (see if react query has debounce built in?)
+-
 ## DB Pushing

 - swap out database url for true db url to db push, then revert to prisma data layer